hatimbijjou/invoicing_app/README.md

 # invoicing_app
 Desktop app for creating invoices

-this app will be a learning journey, on git / electron js / node js
+This app will be a learning journey, on git / electron js / node js